cashfree/cashfree-w-kit/ReadMe.md

 - Extract and copy this plugin in plugin folder (/wp-content/plugins) of your website

-- Activate plugin 'Cashfree' from Wordpress Plugins Page
+- Activate plugin 'Cashfree' from Wordpress Plugins Page.

 - Go to your WooCommerce Settings, click on payments and enable Cashfree under Payment methods section and click "set up".